KILTprotocol/web3-login-demo/README.md

 We have deployed this demo dApp as well, making it accessible online.
 This allows the developers to compare their results.
-It also makes is possible for non-coders to it check out.
+It also makes it possible for non-coders to it check out.

 Reach the version connected to the **KILT Test Net** aliased **_Peregrine_**: